 The mid-course change in architects led to some confusion in the contemporary architectural press concerning credit for the Hudson's design.
 McElfatrick & Son was a prominent firm specializing in theater design, while Israels & Harder designed no other known theater, and some of the first press accounts attributed the design of the completed theater to McElfatrick.
 Nevertheless, the plans on file at the New York Buildings Department are signed by Israels & Harder, and the later press accounts credit that firm, suggesting that the information being made available to the press had been updated.
-11 Moreover, the Hudson bears little similarity to other theaters designed by McElfatrick & Son.
+Moreover, the Hudson bears little similarity to other theaters designed by McElfatrick & Son.
 That firm's approach to theaters was formed in the 19th century, and even in the 20th century their theaters retained much of the typical 19th-century theater configuration.
 Long after cantilevered balcony construction had come into common use, McElfatrick was still employing support columns under balconies.
-The fact that the Hudson Theater's balconies are The fact that the Hudson Theater's balconies are cantilevered is further evidence that McElfatrick was not the architect, and that credit for the final design belongs to Israels & Harder.
+The fact that the Hudson Theater's balconies are cantilevered is further evidence that McElfatrick was not the architect, and that credit for the final design belongs to Israels & Harder.